danielclickh/marketing-website-preview/content/lessons/whatsnew-clickhouse-21.9/index.md

 <img src="https://clickhouse.com/learn/lessons/whatsnew-clickhouse-21.9/images/anyoperator.png" width="100%" alt="" />

 3. What do the hits mean?
 Let's break it down...the subquery returns a set of numbers that represent the maximum number of streams in a day.
 The outer query looks for the **Artist** who had the maximum number of streams that day.
-Therefore, you seeing artist who, at some point in time, had a day in which one of their songs was the most-streamed song on Spotify.
+Therefore, you are seeing the artist who, at some point in time, had a day in which one of their songs was the most-streamed song on Spotify.

 {{< /detail-tag >}}